-Activities are geared to the abilities of the campers and range from outdoor sports such as swimming, boating, baseball and horseback riding, to less physically demanding programs like arts and crafts, and talent shows.
+Activities are geared to the abilities of the campers and range from outdoor sports such as swimming, boating, baseball and horseback riding, programs like arts and crafts, and talent shows.
 Volunteer counselors work one on one with campers around the clock, providing the care, close supervision and attention the campers need.
 Thousands of youngsters attend MDA camp each year at no cost to their families.

 MDA’s myMuscleTeam is a simple, free, powerful tool that helps MDA families maximize their most important resource — their "Muscle Team" of family and friends.
 Users create private, secure myMuscleTeam Web pages that enable them to post journal entries to keep friends and loved ones updated; and utilize a "care coordination calendar" where they can post requests for assistance and schedule volunteer help.

 Focused on empowering young people with neuromuscular disease, the MDA Transitions Center provides comprehensive resources for independent living, personal attendant care, higher education, employment, transportation, recreation and health care.
 The interactive site features blogs, photo galleries and useful apps.

 MDA hosts a variety of other online opportunities to meet and share with adults living with neuromuscular disease.
 In addition to Facebook and Twitter, a slate of regularly scheduled chat sessions enable real-time interaction from the comfort of home.
 MDA chats are organized by disease, roles (e.g., parents, caregivers) and themes (e.g., "positive thinking").

 Volunteers are needed for activities and events that raise awareness about neuromuscular diseases and raise funds for MDA's research and services programs.
 Many MDA volunteers find that being part of a larger effort to defeat neuromuscular diseases fortifies and renews their spirits.